ni/monodrive-documentation/docs/scenario-dashboard.md

     - The batch will set a "READY" status for the Unit Under Test to begin once running.

-    - When the test is finished it will send the status of the test to the Batch Scenario Manager to be saved and viewed in results.
-See more about [viewing results](../scenario-dashboard/#viewing-results).

   1. Open the Simulator or Scenario Editor.

     <div class="img_container">